-Get your digital assistants to stop yelling things at you in public
+How to get your digital assistant to stop yelling at you in public

 Snitches get stitches.